redis/jedis/README.md

 ## Using Redis modules

-Jedis includes support for [Redis modules](https://redis.io/docs/modules/).
+Jedis includes support for [Redis modules](https://redis.io/docs/modules/) such as [RedisJSON](https://oss.redis.com/redisjson/) and [RediSearch](https://oss.redis.com/redisearch/).
+For ease of high-level JSON and Search interactions, you might want to see the [redis-om-spring](https://github.com/redis/redis-om-spring) client.

 See the [RedisJSON Jedis](docs/redisjson.md) or [RediSearch Jedis](docs/redisearch.md) for details.